UmerAhmad9126/deep-logitech-assignments/README.md

 # Deeep Logitech Assignments

-This project is a Node.js app that gets the newest 6 stories from Time.com.
+This assignment is a Node.js app that gets the newest 6 stories from Time.com.
 It doesn't use any outside tools, just the basic parts of Node.js like `http`.

 ## Features